Conclusion of Svey Leu High School Latrine Project – Cambodia

 Sammy is so grateful that she will have access to the new latrines, and a water system to keep the latrines clean, throughout her next 5 years of school.
 She believes the new facilities will be especially helpful during an exercise class, as she’ll have a clean place to prepare herself before class and wash up after class.
 Sammy also appreciates that the latrines are high quality and hopes her fellow students will help in maintaining them.

-Samnang is glad that our school finally has clean latrines for female students to take care of themselves, especially if they have a stomach ache or are menstruating.
+Samnang is glad that our school finally has clean latrines for female students to take care of themselves, especially if they have stomach aches or are menstruating.
 Samnang has skipped class in the past, due to the school’s lack of hygienic facilities, in order to avoid potential embarrassment.
 She said if you were to have an accident at school, you wouldn’t have been able to clean yourself – you’d have to bike home dirty.
 Samnang believes attending school on a regular basis will be much easier during her last year.

 We would like to thank Ann once again for executing such a fine project.
 We are also proud to have funded the very first Let Girls Learn project in the world… and to have completed it quickly and successfully.

 This project is not yet fully funded.
 So, if you like what we have done here, feel free to contribute to it.
-Invest in a proven and successfully development project… the very first of the ambitious LGL Program no less.
+Invest in a proven and successful development project… the very first of the ambitious LGL Program no less.